-- The wide use of consultants increases the risk as consultants do not owe the employer the limited common law duties of confidentiality that employees owe.
+The wide use of consultants increases the risk as consultants do not owe the employer the limited common law duties of confidentiality that employees owe.
 Consultants do not have the fiduciary duties owed by directors.
-These problems can only be overcome by express contractual agreement – this is something we deal with for you.
+These problems can only be overcome by express contractual agreement – this is something our lawyers can deal with for you.

 The opportunity to misuse confidential information, hence the need to address what is confidential to that business, arises frequently.
-We see the difficulties come to light only when the commercial agreement is terminated when the party who has lost out realises the agreement either did not exist or was inadequate.
+Difficulties often arise when the commercial agreement is terminated when the party who has lost out realises the agreement either did not exist or was inadequate.

 Based on our experience, the most problematic commercial agreements include (but by no means is limited to):

 - Agents or distributors – will almost certainly need to have access to your confidential information and will need to agree to protect it.

 - Franchise agreements – we see difficulties arising when the franchise agreement is terminated and secrets about the franchisor are taken by the franchisee to the next venture.

 - Joint venture agreements – the pooling of knowledge and resources under any joint venture puts both parties potentially at risk without express contractual agreement on who owns the information and what the parties to the joint venture can do with the information.

 - Agreements involving technology – patent ideas, formulas and algorithms used in many applications such as robotics, Apps and artificial intelligence products rely on sharing confidential information which should not be left unguarded.
 The need to protect confidential information extends to licences as users have access to confidential information which can be copied very quickly and sold on outside of the licence.